ningw42/blog/content/posts/IPv6-secondary-router.md

 There are some caveats:
 1. How to keep the prefix from the primary router?
-    a.
-In the `prefix` section of an interface, set an all-zero (e.g. `::/64`) prefix configures RADVD to advertise what ever that interface gets from the primary router.
+    * A: In the `prefix` section of an interface, set an all-zero (e.g. `::/64`) prefix configures RADVD to advertise what ever that interface gets from the primary router.
 2. How to hijack just a given set of devices in the LAN?
-    a.
-In the `clients` section of an interface, name the clients you want to route traffic from by their [link-local address](https://en.wikipedia.org/wiki/Link-local_address?useskin=vector).
+    * A: In the `clients` section of an interface, name the clients you want to route traffic from by their [link-local address](https://en.wikipedia.org/wiki/Link-local_address?useskin=vector).
 This configures RADVD to send RA to the list of unicase addresses.